Drjey90/6-simple-prototyping-steps/src/testing.md

 layout: "_layouts/base.njk"
 title: "Usability & browser testing"

-page:
 subtitle: "Test your prototype early and often."
 primary_msg: "Make sure to test your prototype to address any critical issues before going live."
 description: "Test your prototype on different browser and do usability testing to address any critical issues before going live."

-pagesubnav:
 pageNumber: '7'
 previousUrlText: 'Modern CSS'
 previousUrl: '/modern-css'
 nextUrl: '/examples'
 nextUrlText: 'Design examples'
 ---

 Most websites fail at reaching business objectives because the most critical flows and user stories haven’t been appropriately tested before putting the website in production.